 This project was more than just a home; it was a successful fundraiser for the Little Heroes Foundation.
 After the home was auctioned, the significant funds raised provided a much-needed financial resource for the foundation to carry forward its important work.
 This project reaffirmed Finesse Built’s commitment to quality, design, and community, and left a lasting impact on everyone involved.

-While the narrow block with a north facing street frontage proved a challenge for winter solar access, the design of the corner window and front eaves maximises access to morning and daytime sun when it counts, and provides protection when needed.
-With its 14 skylights, the house is never short on natural daylight, and the double-glazed units and extensive insulation help maintain the desired internal temperature.
-A rooftop 6.8kW solar photovoltaic system with future battery provisions goes a long way to generating and maintaining the home’s own energy footprint.
+Despite the narrow block and north facing street frontage, the corner window and front eaves maximise access to morning and daytime sun while providing protection when needed.
+The home’s 14 skylights ensure plentiful natural daylight, and the double-glazed units and extensive insulation help maintain a desirable internal temperature.
+The 6.8kW rooftop solar photovoltaic system with future battery provisions underpins the home’s sustainable energy footprint.

 The entrance reveals an aesthetically pleasing array of parallel lines and semi-floating stairs, setting the tone for the home’s meticulous attention to detail.
 The corner window on the first floor, craned into place, stands as a testament to the design’s innovation.

 High-quality cabinetry and fixtures underscore the minimalist aesthetic of the main bathroom and WC.
 The inclusion of skylights ensures that these spaces are always well-lit with natural daylight, augmenting the sense of space.

 The kitchen reflects a keen eye for design and detail, with hidden appliances and integrated services like air-conditioning contributing to a clean and minimalist aesthetic.